mikaelvesavuori/mikrolog/README.md

 logger.info('Ping!'); // Enrichment is no longer present
 ```

-This works just as well on nested object:
+This works just as well on nested objects:

 ```typescript
 const logger = MikroLog.start();